L-ChengC/DISS-CF2/README.md

-# TWSP
+# SWCF
-Time-windowed Similarity Plugin
+Sequential Windowed-similarity Collaborative Filtering Plugin

 Anyone who want to use this plugin to import GCN-based Recommender System can do as the following:
 1. download the file and put it to your project directory